 For sports lovers, Filmora9 also provides an efficient tool which allow you to cut/trim/split large 4K video clips and action camera videos quickly and easily.
 Here is how to use Instant Cutter Tool to Split large videos into parts.

-Run Filmora9, under the "Import" menu, choose Import with Instant Cutter Tool, import video file by cliking "Open File" button.
+Run Filmora9, under the "Import" menu, choose Import with Instant Cutter Tool, import video file by clicking "Open File" button.
 You are allows you import one large file each time.
 Then you can split the video by clicking "Add Segment" button.
 Finally, choose the clips you want, and select "Export" to finish the splitting.

 Then you can choose to send the split video clip to Filmora to import these clips to Filmora9 media library directly.